AlexIII/tcc-g15/README.md

 I know it's probably not gonna surprise anyone, giving the times we're living in, but AWCC silently sends some telemetry without the possibility of opting-out.

-The telemetry is being sent to these URLs
+The telemetry is being sent to these URLs:

 ```
 https://tm-sdk.platinumai.net